Breaking 5 barriers for women in sport

 Because the truth is, whether male or female, exercise is enjoyable and good for us, both physically and mentally, so it is time to break these barriers down for good!

-1. Poor breast support.
+1. Poor breast support

 Just getting into a sports bra can make you feel like you have had a workout... before you have even started.
 And let’s face it, if your sports bra doesn’t give the right support, exercise can be uncomfortable.

 44 -72% of active women report exercise-induced breast pain as well as injuries caused by their sports bras .
-Poor breast support is a barrier which can prevent some women from participating in sport altogether.
+Poor breast support is a barrier that can prevent some women from participating in sport altogether.

 A well-fitted and supportive bra should be an essential piece of sports equipment, so what should you look for?
 To optimise sport bra designs for women, experts are investigating breast biomechanics (which essentially means how much your boobs bounce when exercising!).

 Here are some things you should look for: